Claim: Actor Sylvester Stallone recently announced he "has surrendered

 Origins: In the long career of actor, screenwriter, and film director Sylvester Stallone, he is best known for portraying two iconic movie characters in multiple films: the boxer Rocky Balboa and the soldier of fortune John Rambo.
 Despite all that has been written and discussed regarding Stallone's personal life during the years since those roles propelled him to Hollywood stardom, we've found little mention by Stallone himself of the role religion has played in his life.

-In late 2006, while promoting the release of his film Rocky Balboa, Sylvester Stallone undertook some interviews with religious news media in which he discussed his faith: for example, in an
+In late 2006, while promoting the release of his film Rocky Balboa, Sylvester Stallone undertook some interviews with religious news media (such as one with Pat Robertson for the Christian Broadcasting Network)) in which he discussed his faith, and in an

 article published by the Catholic News Service, Stallone stated that he "grew up Catholic, stopped going to church after he tasted fame and fortune, but now considers himself a churchgoing Catholic again," the latter aspect spurred by medical issues his daughter Sophia had experienced several years earlier: